“Abundance of Soil Mites (Arachnida: Acari) In a Natural Soil of Central Argentina” (2005)

 "Invertebrate Diversity in Taylor Valley Soils and Sediments" (undated).

 This article by Amy A. Treonis, Diana H. Wall, and Ross A. Virginia discusses invertebrate diversity in the Taylor Valley.
 The goal of their experiment was to understand how different invertebrates involved in ecosystem processes are organized in a stream channel and the soil surrounding it.
 They studied how different factors such as moisture and salinity affect invertebrate diversity.
 There are helpful visuals, like graphs and charts, throughout the page.
 The information in this article is definitely accurate.
 The site is from the University of Richmond Biology Faculty Publications.
 The three authors are from the University of Richmond, Colorado State University Natural Resource Ecology Lab, and Dartmouth College Environmental Studies Program.
-Overall, this site gets a 8+ out of 10.

 “Invertebrates of the Compost Pile” (1996)